Signs That a Child Has Entitlement Issues

 9 Signs That a Child Has Entitlement Issues

-The scene: A child’s birthday party.
+Lets set the scene: A child’s birthday party.

-“The entitlement epidemic usually begins with over-parenting—over-indulging, over-protecting, over-pampering, over-praising, and jumping through hoops to meets kids endless demands,” she says.
-“Today’s generation of parents are overly invested in their child’s happiness, comfort and success.
+“The entitlement epidemic usually begins with over-parenting—over-indulging, over-protecting, over-pampering, over-praising, and jumping through hoops to meets kid’s endless demands,” she says.
+“Today’s generation of parents are overly invested in their child’s happiness, comfort, and success.

 9 Signs Your Child Has Entitlement Issues